marktombs/jquery.inject/README.md

 # How to use

-jquery.inject is very simple but (I think quite powerful).
+jquery.inject is very simple but I think quite powerful.
 It supports deep object paths and formatting.
 Lets start with a simple example.

 ## Simple example